reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 </body>
 </html>
 ```
-The HTML shown here contains a button which we need to click to trigger the CORS request from the javascript method `loadFromCrossOrigin`.
+The HTML shown here contains a button which we need to click to trigger the CORS request from the JavaScript method `loadFromCrossOrigin`.

 ### CORS Error Due to Same Origin Policy
 If we run these applications without any additional configurations (setting CORS headers) in the server, we will get a CORS error in our browser console as shown below:

 ![cors failure](/assets/img/posts/cors/cors-fail.png)

 This is an error caused by the restriction of accessing cross-origins due to the Same Origin Policy.
-Access to XMLHttpRequest at 'http://localhost:8000/orders' from origin 'http://localhost:9000' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+Access to `XMLHttpRequest` at `http://localhost:8000/orders` from origin `http://localhost:9000` has been blocked by CORS policy: No `Access-Control-Allow-Origin` header is present on the requested resource.

 ### Fixing the CORS Error For Simple Requests
 As suggested in the CORS error description, let us modify the server side code to return the CORS header `Access-Control-Allow-Origin` in the response: